CS acetylates OA to citrate

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-Mitochondrial citrate synthase dimer catalyzes the irreversible reaction of acetyl-CoA, water, and oxaloacetate to form citrate and coenzyme A. This reaction is the entry point of two-carbon units into the citric acid cycle.
+Mitochondrial citrate synthase (CS) dimer catalyzes the irreversible reaction of acetyl-CoA, water, and oxaloacetate to form citrate and coenzyme A. This reaction is the entry point of two-carbon units into the citric acid cycle.
 The reaction is subject to allosteric regulation.
-The gene encoding the human enzyme has been cloned (Goldenthal et al. 1998), but the enzyme has not been characterized in detail - its properties are inferred from those of the well-studied homologous pig enzyme (e.g., Morgunov and Srere 1998).
+Most of the time, CS is trimethylated on Lys-395 which attenuates its enzymatic activity (Malecki et al. 2017).
+The gene encoding the human enzyme has been cloned (Goldenthal et al. 1998), but the enzyme has not been characterized in detail.
+Its properties are inferred from those of the well-studied homologous pig enzyme (e.g., Morgunov and Srere 1998).

 Literature References